ABorden23/Election-Analysis/README.md

 # Python Election Analysis
-Anaylsis of Election results using Python to Read in a CSV File and provide the following deliverables.
+Analysis of Election results using Python to Read in a CSV File and provide the following deliverables.

 1. The Election Results Printed to command Line
 2. The Election Results Saved to a Text File.